sdbeng/data-analysis-sql-res/sql-1.md

 This type of multi-step process where some users leave at each step is called a funnel.

-Catherine wants to determine what percent of users make it through each step of the funnel so that she can recommend improvements to ACME's website.
+Serg wants to determine what percent of users make it through each step of the funnel so that she can recommend improvements to ACME's website.

 Instructions
 1.
-Catherine is going to combine data from three different tables:
+Serg is going to combine data from three different tables:

 browse - gives the timestamps of users who visited different item description pages checkout - gives the timestamps of users who visited the checkout page